asuleman-cyber/Security-Incident-Response/README.md

 **Recommendations**

-1. Investigate Adam Suleman's access to the Azure Key Vault and other sensitive resources to determine if any unauthorized access occurred.
+1. Investigate User's access to the Azure Key Vault and other sensitive resources to determine if any unauthorized access occurred.
 2. Review and update access control policies to prevent similar incidents in the future.
 3. Consider resetting critical credentials and rotating them frequently to limit potential damage in case of a real compromise.
-4. Monitor Adam Suleman's activity closely and revoke their access to sensitive resources if necessary.
+4. Monitor User's activity closely and revoke their access to sensitive resources if necessary.

 **Classification**